- Home

 Vegetable pasta

 If you’re craving some carbs, consider swapping regular pasta for a vegetable version.
-These days, you can find pasta made from chickpeas, legumes, and even courgettes – all of which can offer a healthy dose of fibre and leave us feeling satisfied.
+These days, you can find pasta made from chickpeas, legumes, and even courgettes – all of which can offer a healthy dose of fibre and leave you feeling satisfied.

 It’s generally best to stick to a sauce that’s rich in healthy fats, like this avocado one from Taste of Home, rather than pasta sauces with lots of added sugar.